 The Eastern Analytical Symposium and Exposition (EAS) is held each year to provide professional scientists and students continuing education in the analytical and allied sciences through the presentation of symposia of papers, workshops, and short courses.
 An exposition of apparatus and supplies allied to these sciences is held concurrently with the symposia.
-EAS 2017 will be held November 13-15, 2017 at our NEW location – the Crowne Plaza Princeton-Conference Center, Plainsboro, New Jersey.
+EAS 2018 will be held November 12-14, 2018 at the Crowne Plaza Princeton-Conference Center, Plainsboro, New Jersey.

 Answers to the most frequently asked questions are found here (FAQs).